expipiplus1/corsair-one-stats/readme.md

 Development was done by reverse engineering the usb traffic sent from the "iCue" software running in a Windows 10 VM.

+Note that the system will stop the fan when things are cool, i.e. 0 RPM is a valid speed.

 It seems that the `vendor:product` id matches that of the "H110i Pro" which is supported by [OpenCorsairLink](https://github.com/audiohacked/OpenCorsairLink).
 Despite being the same USB device the firmware is different and it is not